Performance#

 Raw data#

-For skeptics and benchmarkers: k6-baseline-2026-05-07.json — full k6 summary metrics (p50/p90/p95/p99 per endpoint, throughput, request counts).
-Sanitized — sample IDs and any internal headers stripped, only aggregates retained.
+For skeptics and benchmarkers: k6-baseline-2026-05-27.json — full k6 summary metrics (p50/p90/p95/p99 per endpoint, throughput, request counts).
+Aggregates only.

 See also#